Viral hemorrhagic fevers

 How is it transmitted?

 If you travel to an area where a particular hemorrhagic fever is common, you may become infected there and then develop symptoms after you return home.
+It can take up to 21 days for symptoms to develop.

 Simply living in or traveling to an area where a particular viral hemorrhagic fever is common will increase your risk of becoming infected with that particular virus.
 Several other factors can increase your risk even more, including: